microsoft/BotBuilder-Samples/CSharp/cards-RichCards/README.md

 > On the other hand, they are not supported and the sample won't work as expected in the following channel:
 > - SMS
 >
+> The Receipt card and Sign-in card used in this sample are fully supported in the following channels:
+> - Skype
+> - Facebook
+> - Telegram
+> - DirectLine
+> - WebChat
+> - Slack
+> - Email
+> - GroupMe
+>
+> They are also supported, with some limitations, in the following channel:
+> - Kik
+>
+> On the other hand, they are not supported and the sample won't work as expected in the following channel:
+> - SMS
+> - Microsoft Teams
+>
 > The Animation card, Video card and Audio card used in this sample are fully supported in the following channels:
 > - Skype
 > - Facebook
+>
+> On the other hand, they are not supported and the sample won't work as expected in the following channel:
+> - Microsoft Teams
+>